 It was indiscriminate, but not uncontrolled.
 It was, according to many accounts, carnivalesque.
 Image breaking was accompanied by looting, feasting, ritual inversions.
 In many towns men went about destroying the statues and paintings with ladders and ropes and the tools of their trade, while women methodically looted for food, drink and household goods, and the children (as recorded in Amsterdam) played riotous games of Papists versus Beggars.
 The impulse was at once centripetal—spitting out the images of external control (the Church, the Spanish)—and centrifugal1, communities stepping out of doors and engaging in common work and celebration.

 It is not merely theological energies which are released when the spell of images is broken.
 The Spanish, who would fight mostly unsuccessfully to retain control of their Netherlandish domains for the next eighty years, were, if they knew it, trying to grasp something ungraspable, something Protean: a society already resequencing its own DNA.

-In 1565, the year before the great Beeldenstorm, Pieter Bruegel painted a John the Baptist Preaching, generally taken to be a representation of one of the Calvinist or Anabaptist or Mennonite field sermons (hagepreken), common in the Netherlands in the 1560s.
+In 1566, the year of the great Beeldenstorm, Pieter Bruegel painted a John the Baptist Preaching, generally taken to be a representation of one of the rash of illegal Calvinist or Anabaptist or Mennonite field sermons (hagepreken), which preceded the iconoclasm of that year.